nullptr-deref/ms5540c-library/README.md

 # MS5540C Arduino Library

+**If you're looking for Russian version of this library, please visit** [it's Github page](https://github.com/militaryCoder/ms5540c-library-ru).

 ## Sensor description

 Given sensor operates using slightly modified SPI interface (the main difference is that sensor does not